siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 apt update && apt full-upgrade -d
 ~~~

 `-d` allows to save the packages of a full-upgrade locally without installing them.
-This can be done in a console while in X. The full-upgrade itself can be done later in init 3.
+This can be done in a console while in X. The full-upgrade itself can be done later in multi-user.target.
 This also gives one the opportunity to check for any warnings and then decide whether or not to perform the upgrade:

 ~~~
 root@siduction#apt full-upgrade -d